-There are potentially 42 towns affected with the crumbling foundations issue.
+There are potentially 42 towns affected by the crumbling foundation’s issue.
 This page is an informational page on what CRCOG has gathered regarding crumbling foundations and what CRCOG is currently doing to help our towns in this situation.

-On August 10th 2016, CRCOG’s Executive Committee voted to form an ad-hoc working committee for Crumbling Foundations.
-The goal of the committee is to provide towns and homeowners with assistance in needed areas: including potentially helping in determining qualified contractors in testing, engineering and remediation.
-In addition, the committee could also study the development of other forms of relief to homeowners.
+On August 10th, 2016, CRCOG’s Executive Committee voted to form an ad-hoc working committee for Crumbling Foundations.
+The goal of the committee is to provide towns and homeowners with assistance in needed areas: including potentially helping in determining qualified contractors in testing, engineering, and remediation.
+In addition, the committee could also study the development of other forms of relief for homeowners.

 A Comprehensive Guide to Know Everything Related to House Foundation Damages

 Upwards of 35,000 homes in a radius of Stafford Springs, Connecticut, are facing the potential for a failed concrete foundation due to the possible presence of a naturally occurring iron sulfide, pyrrhotite, in their concrete foundation.
 The concrete originated from the JJ Mottes Concrete Company in Stafford Springs, Connecticut, during the years 1983 – 2015.
 The mineral is found in a Willington, Connecticut, quarry that no longer supplies aggregate for residential foundations.

 Pyrrhotite causes the slow deterioration of the concrete when exposed to oxygen and water.
 While the presence of pyrrhotite indicates the potential for concrete deterioration, its existence alone does not necessarily cause it.